exploratory-io/book/tutorials/yelp.md

 Simply, click the last step 'Mutate'.

 You can see the top restaurant categories.
+Yes, you don't have to go through the steps you had previously done already! ;)

 ![](images/yelp-checkins-summarized.png)

 And when you go to Chart view, you can observe some patterns.
-You could tell the first seven states are US States even without looking at the label! ;)
+You could tell the first seven states are US States even without looking at X-Axis label! ;)

 ![](images/yelp-checkins-summarized-chart.png)

-With Exploratory, not only can you easily work with the nested structural nature of JSON data, but also you can flexibly assemble your analysis to answer your questions in a simple and intuitive way.
+With Exploratory, not only can you easily work with the nested and key-value nature of JSON data, but also you can flexibly assemble your analysis to answer your questions in a simple and intuitive way.